 Itamar Rabinovich is Professor Emeritus of Middle Eastern History at Tel Aviv University.
 He is Israel's former ambassador to the United States and former Chief Negotiator with Syria in the mid-1990s, and the former President of Tel Aviv University (1999-2007).
-He is President Emeritus and Counselor of the Israel Institute (Washington and Tel Aviv), and a Distinguished Fellow of the Brooking Institution's Foreign Policy Program.
+He is the President of the Dan David Foundation and is President Emeritus and Counselor of the Israel Institute (Washington and Tel Aviv), and a Distinguished Fellow of the Brooking Institution's Foreign Policy Program.

-Prof. Rabinovich has been a member of Tel Aviv University's faculty since 1971 and served as Ettinger Professor of the Contemporary History of the Middle-East, Chairman of the Department of Middle Eastern Studies, Director of the Dayan Center for Middle Eastern and African Studies, Dean of Humanities and Rector.
-He is the Vice Chairman of the INSS (Institute for National Security Studies), an external institute of TAU, and a senior research fellow at the Dayan Center for Middle-Eastern studies.
-He is co-editor of the Center's new review journal, Bustan.
+Prof. Rabinovich has been a member of Tel Aviv University's faculty since 1971 and served as Ettinger Professor of the Contemporary History of the Middle East, Chairman of the Department of Middle Eastern Studies, Director of the Dayan Center for Middle Eastern and African Studies, Dean of Humanities and Rector.
+He is the Vice Chairman of the INSS (Institute for National Security Studies), an external institute of TAU, and a senior research fellow at the Dayan Center for Middle Eastern studies.
+He is co-editor of the Center's review journal, Bustan.

-Professor Rabinovich is the author of nine books on the Modern History and Politics of the Middle East and the co-author and co-editor of several other volumes and he is the author of numerous essays and papers.
-His most recent books are The View from Damascus (updated, paperback edition, London, September 2011) and The Lingering Conflict: Israel, The Arabs and The Middle East (Brookings, December 2011).
-In 2016 he published the biography of Yitzhak Rabin with Yale University Press, and Israel Facing a New Middle East (with Itai Brun) with Hoover Institution Press.
-The Rabin biography was translated into seven languages and is the winner of the 2017 Washington Institute's Gold Medal.
-He has recently co-authored a new book on the Syrian civil published by Princeton University Press in 2021.
+Professor Rabinovich is the author of numerous books on the Modern History and Politics of the Middle East and the co-author and co-editor of several other volumes, and he is the author of numerous essays and papers.
+In 2016 he published the biography of Yitzhak Rabin with Yale University Press, and Israel Facing a Changing Middle East (with Itay Brun) with Hoover Institution Press.
+The Rabin biography was translated into seven languages and is the winner of the 2017 Washington Institute's Gold Medal, and the 2020 President and Prime Minister of Israel Prize.
+His book, Syrian Requiem (with Carmit Valensi), was published in February 2021 by Princeton University Press.
+His most recent book, Middle Eastern Maze: Israel, the Arabs, and the Region, 1948 - 2022, was published in Hebrew in November 2022, and was released by Brookings Institution Press in March 2023.